-Widespread flight delays in US after FAA computer outage
+All departing US flights grounded after FAA computer outage

 The agency said that some functions are beginning to come back on line, but that “National Airspace System operations remain limited.”

-Transportation Secretary Pete Buttigieg said in a tweet that he is in touch with the FAA and monitoring the situation.

 United Airlines said that it had temporarily delayed all domestic flights and would issue an update once it learned more from the FAA.
+American Airlines said that it was closely monitoring the situation.

+Julia Macpherson was on a United Airlines flight from Sydney to Los Angeles on Wednesday when she learned of possible delays.

+“As I was up in the air I got news from my friend who was also traveling overseas that there was a power outage,” said Macpherson, who was returning to Florida from Hobart, Tasmania.
+Once she lands in Los Angeles, she still has a connection in Denver on her flight to Jacksonville, Florida.

 The FAA is working to restore what is known as the Notice to Air Missions System.